pjsinco/cs171-hw2-sinco-patrick/problem_1_answers.md

 **Data used:**
 List of commits on the repo, which includes the commit's SHA, who made the commit, when, branch name, commit message, committer's URL and avatar URL. *curl https://api.github.com/repos/propublica/guides/commits*

+**Many commits:**
+Many quick commits would create many nodes and edges for that user on that day.

+**Role of interaction**
+The interaction is helpful in seeing what the change was in the commit and who made it.
+A static graph would be OK but not as useful.
+The interaction allows the commit details to be hidden until needed.
+A static graph that included those details would be cluttered.
+The interaction also provides an easy easy to diff the the before and after, as well get to teh contributor's Github page.

+**New developers suddenly join and push**